DeanCording/owonb35/README.md

              8 4 2 1 8 4 2 1
 ```

 The third number is the measurement digits as a signed magnitude binary number (msb is sign bit).
-It is converted to the floating point by using the number of decimal places as specified in the first number.
+It is converted to the floating point measurement value by using the number of decimal places as specified in the first number.